 The limbs of an aeromis are exquisitely slender, supported by an air-filled bone structure and fine musculature adapted for long periods of flight.
-The wings themselves extend from the back, leaving their arms free for use during flight.
+The wings themselves extend from the back, leaving their arms free for use during a flight.
 When folded down, their wings could be easily mistaken for a feather cape.
 Skin colors range the same as a human, with the potential for a very pale pasty white.
 Facial features are also the same as a human as far as structure and shape of the face, nose, and mouth.
 Due to the similarity between the facial structure of Aeromi and Humans, they are easily mistaken as humans when covered by clothing.
 In addition, eye colors often match the exotic colors of their feathers.

 The aeromis do not favor much clothing but have learned to adopt body coverings out of mere courtesy for the other races that populate Visola, under protest.
 It tends to be free and unstructured, consisting generally of short robes of loose linen, cotton, silk or flax, and sometimes belted with leather.
 Above this, they favor light leather or padded leather vests and helmets, specially built for their contours.

 Aeromi society is remarkably laid back.
 They have no set hierarchical structure and consider male and female, young and old, as equals.
 Due to their gentle nature, they have little need for law in their civilization, as most Aeromi abides by an unspoken moral code.
 Should an aeromis act against their unspoken code, he is grounded, which is another term for forcing or banishing the Aeromis to walk the lands rather than free flight.

 Due to the embedded heretical nature, Aeromi is often seen as outspoken and insurgent against bureaucracy.
 Perhaps its due to their own societal nature that they do not understand the need for law and order among other mortals.
 Some factions, such as the Imperium, go as far as to call them anarchists and trouble-makers.
 They are also sometimes seen as humanitarians, standing up for those unfortunate enough to be bullied by local governments and administrations.